teambit/docs/docs/guides/authentication.md

 ssh-add -K ~/.ssh/id_rsa
 ```

-#### SSH key has a passphrase
+### SSH key has a passphrase

 In case you use `bit config ssh_key_file` to point Bit to the location of your private key, and that key has a passphrase, Bit will not be able to use it properly.
 In such cases, please refer to using an SSH agent instead.

-#### No/Wrong public key uploaded to bit.dev
+### No/Wrong public key uploaded to bit.dev

-Check if you are using the right public SSH key for your profile.
+Go to you profile settings and make sure the correct publick key was uploaded to Bit.